nginxinc/nginx-wiki/source/start/topics/examples/xsendfile.rst

    X-Accel-Redirect: /protected/iso.img;

-Then nginx will serve the file ``/some/path/protected/iso.img`` - note that the root and internal redirect paths are concatenated.
+Then NGINX will serve the file ``/some/path/protected/iso.img`` - note that the root and internal redirect paths are concatenated.

-If you want to deliver ``/some/path/iso.img`` then configure nginx like this:
+If you want to deliver ``/some/path/iso.img`` then configure NGINX like this:

 .. code-block:: nginx